 - The War of Art by Steven Pressfield

 - 7 Habits of Highly Effective People by Stephen Covey

 - Unlimited Memory: How to Use Advanced Learning Strategies to Learn Faster, Remember More and Be More Productive by Kevin Horsley

 - Dark Psychology Secrets & The Art of Reading People by Richard Martinez

 Every day I’d just load one of these books into Audible on my phone for my commutes to and from work and school, concentrate on what was being explained… rewinding and repeating sections that I needed to focus on… and steadily I got through them.
-When I’m at home and I have a free moment, I open one of them up and read where the audiobook left off – or study more on the sections I didn’t completely get while listening.
+When I’m at home and I have a free moment, I open one of them up and read where the audiobook left off – or investigate the sections I didn’t fully absorb while listening.

 Working Toward Helping Others